 Questions and support

-Our docs won't be able to cover everything, so if you have any issues, don't hesitate to reach out through Intercom on the bottom left.
+Our docs won't be able to cover everything, so if you have any issues, don't hesitate to reach out.
 We'd love to help you get your rate limits configured just right.